 Jenna joined the team as a physical therapist at The Center for Pediatric Therapy in 2012, when she moved to Berks County.
 Prior to that, she worked in an Outpatient Pediatric Rehab Department at a hospital in the suburbs of Philadelphia.
 In this setting, she gained experience working with infants in the Neonatal Intensive Care Unit (NICU), and performed developmental screening for these children at NICU follow-up clinics.
 Here at CPT, Jenna continues to provide evaluations and treatment for children ages birth through teens with a variety of diagnoses, including prematurity, torticollis, cerebral palsy, developmental delay, hypotonia, autism, down syndrome, orthopedic conditions or injuries, etc.

 Jenna is a graduate of Arcadia University, where she earned her Bachelor's degree in Biology, and then completed her Doctorate of Physical Therapy.
 Jenna enjoys working with children of all ages and abilities.
-She has a passion for helping kids understand the importance of physical activity and learning to enjoy exercise and an overall healthy lifestyle.
+She has a passion for helping kids understand the importance of physical activity and learning to enjoy exercise and an overall healthy lifestyle!
+Jenna also enjoys providing education to families about infant/toddler development and helping them to assist their children in the achievement of gross motor milestones.
 In addition to working here at the CPT, she also provides in-home therapy to children ages birth-to-3 through the Early Intervention program.
-When she's not at work, Jenna enjoys being outdoors and spending time with her two young daughters, husband and Boxer, Ranger.
+When she's not at work, Jenna enjoys being outdoors and spending time with her two young daughters, husband and boxer, Ranger.